 Conclusion

-Components are a powerful feature in Spring that allows you to build well-decomposed, flexible applications.
+Components are a powerful feature in Spring that lets you build well-decomposed, flexible applications.
 By marking a class with @Component (or one of its specialized stereotypes such as @Service, @Repository, or @Controller), you let Spring IoC manage its lifecycle and dependencies.
 This component-based approach not only enhances clarity and decoupling within your codebase but also simplifies configuration and testing.
-Whether you are generating passwords with a simple component like PasswordGenerator or interacting with the command line via CommandLineRunner, Spring’s dependency injection ensures that your components work together seamlessly.
+Whether you generate passwords with a simple component like PasswordGenerator or interact with the command line via CommandLineRunner, Spring's dependency injection ensures that your components work together seamlessly.